marcus-crane/f4wforwarder/README.md

 This is a little [hapi.js](https://hapijs.com/) server that reserves [Dave Meltzer](https://twitter.com/davemeltzerWON)'s famous [Wrestling Observer Radio](http://www.f4wonline.com/radioshow-archive)

+Note: I think I just rate limited so don't go too nuts.
+This should still work but it's "broken" now at least for me.
+Maybe you'll have better luck.

 # What is this, like a piracy thing?

 Nope!
 The WON radio requires you to have an active subscription to listen to (and I have one) but unfortunately, a lot of podcasting apps don't support authenticated/private streams.